Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 The tree lined streets of the Marina Zone in Puerto Vallarta

-When I decided to stay here, the only room available was a two bedroom with a full kitchen.
-More than I needed for a solo traveler but I loved it.
+When I stayed at San Tropico, I booked my room kind of last minute so the only unit available was a two bedroom with a full kitchen.
+It was more than I needed as a solo traveler but the price was great and I loved having all that space.

-The rooms are huge and feel even more spacious because of the sliding glass doors in the living room that open up to a huge balcony overlooking the well kept grounds full of bright flowers and common areas.
+The rooms feel even bigger thanks to the huge sliding glass door in the living room that opens up to a spacious balcony overlooking the well-manicured grounds with plenty of flowers and trees.

-By the pool, the hotel has a bar that serves breakfast and drinks throughout the day.
+The pool area features a small bar and eating area where they serve breakfast and drinks the rest of the day.
 You could easily spend all day poolside and never move.
-However, if you are looking to be a bit active, they do offers yoga in the mornings.
+But if you are looking to be a bit active, they do offers yoga in the mornings.

 For other Puerto Vallarta hotels in the Marina Vallarta zone, check out the Marriott Puerto Vallarta Resort & Spa.
 This property is beachfront and is consistently rated as one of the best hotels in Puerto Vallarta.
-It’s beautiful.
+I recently had the opportunity to stay there with my daughter and will update soon but let’s just say we loved it!

-Depending on exactly where you are staying, the marina is a quick, maybe ten minute ride from the airport or bus station.
-Plus, it’s only about ten minutes from downtown and the malecĂ³n – or Puerto Vallarta’s famous boardwalk along the beach.
+Depending on where you stay, the marina is a quick, maybe ten minute taxi or Uber ride from the airport or bus station.
+And it’s only about ten minutes ride from downtown and the malecón.

 Public transportation, buses, taxis, Uber and inDriver are plentiful and you can even catch a bus to take you downtown.
-Although public parking around the marina is crowded, most hotels should have parking on the premises.
+Although public parking around the marina is crowded, most larger hotels have parking.

 Marina Vallarta is best for: